BlueGhostYi/EGCF/README.md

 # EGCF
+This is the PyTorch implementation for our TOIS 2024 paper:
-Simplify to the Limit!
-Embedding-less Graph Collaborative Filtering for Recommender Systems
+> Yi Zhang, Lei Sang, and Yiwen Zhang*.
+2024.
+[Simplify to the Limit!
+Embedding-less Graph Collaborative Filtering for Recommender Systems](https://dl.acm.org/doi/10.1145/3701230).
+ACM Transactions on Information Systems (TOIS ’24).
+>
 ## Environment
 ```
 python == 3.8.18